piochelepiotr/LedWallSpoutDriver/README.md

 # Led Wall
-The DJ is in the center (and we remove the chair before the party).
+The DJ is in the center (and we remove the chair before the party starts).

 ![](image.gif)